-theophylline and theobromine, which are chemicals similar to caffeine.
+caffeine.
+Caffeine works by stimulating the central nervous system (CNS), heart, and muscles.
+Guarana also contains theophylline and theobromine, which are chemicals similar to caffeine.

 In this Article

-insomnia, nervousness and restlessness, stomach irritation, nausea, vomiting, increased heart rate and blood pressure, rapid breathing, tremors, delirium, diuresis, and other side effects.
+Guarana is POSSIBLY UNSAFE when taking by mouth in high doses for a long time.
+Doses greater than 250-300 mg daily have been linked to side effects.
+Side effects depend on the dose.
+At typical doses, the caffeine in guarana can cause insomnia, nervousness and restlessness, stomach irritation, nausea, vomiting, increased heart rate and blood pressure, rapid breathing, tremors, delirium, diuresis, and other side effects.
 Large guarana doses might cause headache, anxiety, agitation, ringing in the ears, pain when urinating, stomach cramps, and irregular heartbeats.
 People who take guarana regularly may experience caffeine withdrawal symptoms if they reduce their usual amount.

+Special Precautions & Warnings:Pregnancy and breast-feeding: Guarana is POSSIBLY SAFE for pregnant and breast feeding women when taken in amounts commonly found in foods.
 If you are pregnant or breast-feeding, guarana should be taken with caution due to the caffeine content.
-Small amounts are probably not harmful; however, consuming more than 200 mg/day has been linked to an increased risk of miscarriage and other negative effects.
+Small amounts are probably not harmful.
+However, taking guarana in high doses by mouth is POSSIBLY UNSAFE.
+Consuming more than 200 mg has been linked to an increased risk of miscarriage and other negative effects.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.